yogeshnikam671/base64-to-file/README.md

 # base64-to-file

 **base64-to-file** is a simple command-line tool that decodes Base64-encoded content and creates a file with the provided file type extension.
-It can be useful when you have Base64-encoded data that you want to decode and save as a file, such as images, documents, or any other file type.
+It can be useful when you have Base64-encoded data that you want to decode and save as a file, such as images, documents, or any other file type. (base64 to file converter)

 ## Usage